SKempin/simple-fading-testimonials-widget/README.txt

 Contributors: skempin
 Tags: testimonials, quotes, widgets
 Requires at least: 4.3.1
-Tested up to: 4.6
+Tested up to: 4.7.2
 Stable tag:  /trunk/
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl.html

-Easily add revolving and fading testimonials to your site, via widgets.
+Easily add revolving and fading testimonials to your site, via a widget.

 == Installation ==
 1. Download the zip file, and unzip it.